int19h/jbomohi/dict/xigzo/comments.md

 I think it's unnecessary to emphasize that Higgs boson is a boson.
 Lengthy names are unlikely to be used by lojbanic space travellers.

+## 2014-01-15T05:13:49Z — krtisfranks (comment 889, in reply to 884)

+Re: ko sisti

+There are already entries for a number of elementary particles and "light", "electricity", "magnet", "space", "time" have their own gismu.
+Surely the other fundamental interactions deserve equal footing?
+Why have a word for "cat" if you do not have a basic word for each of the building blocks of reality?
+We had the space for it, so we should use it.
+This is supposed to be a list of words, and nothing is stopping the addition of important gismu.
+The fundamentals of reality are, pretty much by definition, objectively important and it is a travesty that the original Lojban gi'uste did not include these words.
+I would rather lack a word for "tiger" when I have "cat" than lack "Higgs" when I have "quantum".

+In writing a textbook on physics in Lojban, nothing short of a short one-word name for such a thing is acceptable.
+One also would desire being able to compound it easily and without worrying overmuch about the grammaticality of how they do so.
+Gismu are easy and therefore ideal for such a purpose.
+But I will discuss additions proposed before adding them in the future.
+But, really, such words should be given priority.
+And gismu space is not quite hallowed ground.

+I dislike {jbozoni} for two reasons: 1) it implies "jbo"/Lojban (even if it need not do so), 2) "boson" is named after Bose, the name of whom would be transcribes as "bocus".
+Additionally, my proposal of {kantrbocuni} is no less immediately clear than {jbozoni}.

+As many people have said, if you do not like a word, do not use it.
+Synonyms are fine too.

+What would you propose the structure of such a fundamental entity in our universe be?
+Recall that particles and not merely particles, and besides the Higgs mechanism and field are just as important as any given excitation of the latter.